tarwn/lessthandot-hugo/blogs/content/posts/2009-03-26-answers-to-the-sql-server-quiz-can-you-a.md

 select @SQL + isnull(@Val,' currently not available')
 ```

 Running that code will return the following: The value this item is.. currently.
 This is because isnull looks at @Val which is varchar(10) and chops off everything after 10 characters.
-If you use coalesce then you don&#8217;t have this problem, run the following
+If you use coalesce then you don't have this problem, run the following

 sql
 declare @SQL varchar(100)